Intrinsic and extrinsic photogalvanic effects in twisted bilayer graphene

 The band structure for valley $\nu=+1$ is shown in Fig. \ref{Fig1}~c with parameters $\hbar v_F/a = 2135.4$ meV, $\omega_{AA} = 79.0$ meV, and $\omega_{AB} = 97.5 $ meV at $\theta = 1.05^\circ$, which is below the magic angle $\theta_M \approx 1.08^\circ$ for this set of parameters.
 A phenomenological broadening was set to $0.5$ meV in all simulations.
-Figure~\ref{Fig1}~d displays the joint density of states relevant for any resonant interband optical response at fillings corresponding to the neutrality point (black curve) and full filling of the conduction flat band (red curve).
-At neutrality, transitions between the flat bands give rise to a first peak in $\omega$, followed by an onset due to transitions from lower flat band to dispersive bands.
-At full filling the first process is blocked and a new onset appears due to transitions from upper flat band to dispersive bands.
+Figure~\ref{Fig1}~d displays the joint density of states for vertical interband transitions contributing to resonant optical responses at finite frequency.
+At neutrality (black curve) transitions between the flat bands give rise to a first peak in $\omega$, followed by an onset due to transitions from lower flat band to dispersive bands.
+At full filling (red curve) the first process is blocked and a new onset appears due to transitions from upper flat band to dispersive bands.
 This pattern is followed by all responses computed below.

-We consider the photocurrent due to shift and injection current mechanisms, which in the presence of time-reversal symmetry contribute only to the LPGE and CPGE, respectively.
-We diagonalize Eq. \ref{continuummodel} with Bloch eigenstates given by $H_0 \left|n\right> = E_n \left|n\right>$ ($\boldsymbol{k}$ dependence is implicit).
+We consider the photocurrent due to shift and injection current mechanisms, which in the presence of time-reversal symmetry $\mathcal{T}$ contribute only to the LPGE and CPGE, respectively~\cite{Aversa95,SM}.
+We diagonalize Eq. \ref{continuummodel} with Bloch eigenstates given by $H_0 \left|n \right> = E_n \left|n\right>$ ($\boldsymbol{k}$ dependence is implicit).
 The dipole coupling to light will require matrix elements of both in-plane and out-of-plane components of the position operator.
-The in-plane position matrix elements and their derivatives are evaluated in the standard way~\cite{Aversa95,Shkrebtii00}, while the $z$ component in a bilayer system simply becomes the operator $\hat{r}^z = \tau_z c/2 $ (where $\tau_i$ Pauli matrices act in layer space) with $c = 3.3 \AA$ the interlayer distance \cite{Wang20Optical,Chen23Crossed,Zheng2023}.
+The in-plane position matrix elements and their derivatives are evaluated in the standard way~\cite{Aversa95,Shkrebtii00}, while the $z$ component in a bilayer system simply becomes the operator $\hat{r}^z = \tau_z c/2 $ (where $\tau_i$ Pauli matrices act in layer space) with $c = 3.3\ \text{\AA}$ the interlayer distance \cite{Wang20Optical,Chen23Crossed,Zheng2023}.
 With these ingredients, the shift current has the expression